Mothnep/gem5-to-mcpat/README.md

-# Gem5 to McPAT parser with multicore support
+# Gem5 to McPAT parser

-This Script converts Gem5 simulation statistics to McPAT compatible input files.
-It supports multiple cores as well as multiple private or one shared L2 cache
+This script converts Gem5 simulation statistics to McPAT compatible input files.
+It supports multiple cores as well as multiple private or one shared L2 cache.

 ### Gem5 Supported Version